Budleigh Salterton: Culture and community

 Fairlynch Museum is housed in a listed, thatched marine cottage orné dating from 1811.
-It covers the history and geology of the region, and opened in 1967, offering exhibitions and a local archive.
-It possesses a large collection of period costumes.
-The town has a male-voice choir, which performs for charity.
+It interprets the history and geology of the Budleigh Salterton area and the wider East Devon coast, and opened as a museum in 1967.
+It also holds a local archive and a collection of period costume.

+The town has a male-voice choir which performs at concerts and charitable events.